"What can you do with an English major?"

 Summer Alumni Mentorships are a valuable opportunity for both our students and our alumni.
 Students receive important training and put the skills they have learned to practical use, with money to cover their living expenses for the summer months.
 Alumni gain valuable assistance (at no expense to them), while helping to shape the career paths of future leaders and maintaining their connection with Fisher-Bennett Hall.

-In order to apply for a Summer Alumni Mentorship, please give hard copies of the following to Loretta Williams (FBH 130) by noon on March 31:
+In order to apply for a Summer Alumni Mentorship, please give hard copies of the following to Loretta Williams (FBH 130):

 - a brief statement of why you are interested in the position you are applying for (300 words maximum); you may only apply for one of the positions